-Under the IMF-supported program, Sri Lanka committed to publishing a Governance Diagnostic Assessment (GDA), the first for an Asian country.3 The underlying reason was the recognition that Sri Lanka's governance weaknesses were macro-critical.
+Under the IMF-supported program, Sri Lanka committed to publishing a Governance Diagnostic Assessment (GDA), the first for an Asian country.
+The underlying reason was the recognition that Sri Lanka's governance weaknesses were macro-critical.
 The GDA was published in September 2023 and had the following over-arching observation:

-"The GDA revealed systematic and severe governance weaknesses and corruption vulnerabilities across state functions, with particular macroeconomic impact in: budget credibility; expenditure control; public investment management and control of spending; public procurement; management and oversight of State-Owned Enterprises (SOEs); transparency of revenue policy and the integrity of revenue administration; the governance and legal frameworks of the Central Bank; the application of financial sector regulations; and clarity and security of land ownership and the integrity of the judicial sector."
+"The GDA revealed systematic and severe governance weaknesses and corruption vulnerabilities across state functions, with particular macroeconomic impact in: budget credibility; expenditure control; public investment management and control of spending; public procurement; management and oversight of State-Owned Enterprises (SOEs); transparency of revenue policy and the integrity of revenue administration... the application of financial sector regulations; and... the integrity of the judicial sector."
 (IMF-GDA, p.
 11)